coder/code-server/docs/MAINTAINING.md

 Ideally, every PR should fix an issue.
 If it doesn't, make sure it's associated with a version milestone.

 If a PR does fix an issue, don't add it to the version milestone.
 Otherwise, the version milestone will have duplicate information: the issue & the PR fixing the issue.

+### Merge Strategies

+For most things, we recommend "Squash and Merge".
+If you're updating `lib/vscode`, we suggest using the "Rebase and Merge" strategy.
+There may be times where "Create a merge commit" makes sense as well.
+Use your best judgement.